ash/raku-course/essentials/positionals/exercises/print-command-line-arguments/index.md

 ## Task

-Write a program that prints all the arguments it gets from command line.
-The arguments should be printed one at a line.
+Write a program that prints all the arguments it gets from the command line.
+Print them one at a line.

 ## Example

-This is how the program is supposed to react:
+This is how the program is supposed to work:

 ```console
 $ raku print-command-line-arguments.raku words to display